You need to decide which elements of the FortiAuthenticator configuration you need:

 For more information about HOTP, see RFC 4226.

 Only the administrator can configure token-based authentication.
-See Configuring token-based authentication.
+See Configuring One-Time Password (OTP) authentication.

 The built-in servers are best used where there is no existing authentication infrastructure, or when a separate set of credentials is required.
 You build a user account database on FortiAuthenticator.
 The database can include additional user information such as street addresses and phone numbers that cannot be stored in a FortiGate unit’s user authentication database.
 To authenticate, either LDAP or RADIUS can be used.
 The remote LDAP option adds your FortiGate units to an existing LDAP structure.
 Optionally, you can add two-factor authentication to remote LDAP.